 - The dog was not on a leash or “at heel” when the attack happened.

 A dog bite affects your life in many ways.
-You’ll need to consider each loss when filing a claim.
-Here are some of the most common damages from a dog bite:
+Therefore, you’ll need to consider each loss when filing a claim.
+Here are some of the most common damages from a dog bite.

 Dogs can cause a lot of damage when they feel threatened or scared.
-A dog’s jaws might clamp down on the victim and not let go.
+For example, a dog’s jaws might clamp down on the victim and not let go.
 The injuries can be incredibly painful or disfiguring.

 Treatment costs can include: